Menu Display

 Aims and Principles

-The remuneration policy adopted by Hera is an indispensable instrument supporting the Group’s medium- and long-term strategies, conceived as a factor that contributes to improving corporate performance and the creation of sustainable stakeholder value over time.
-The incentive capacity of the remuneration systems is ensured in accordance with the Group’s strategic objectives, devoting special attention to sustainable development criteria.
+The Remuneration Policy adopted by the Hera Group is an indispensable tool to support the Group’s medium and long-term strategies, conceived as a factor that contributes to improving corporate performance and creating sustainable value over time for stakeholders.
+The incentive capacity of the remuneration systems, in particular, is ensured in line with the Group’s strategic objectives, with particular attention to sustainable development criteria.

-The Company adopts a total reward system for its resources, based on a development action focused on four areas: role (job rotation, job enlargement, job enrichment, etc.), soft actions (coaching, mentorship, counselling, etc.), advanced training (EMPBA, professional masters, managerial courses, etc.) and compensation.
+The Company has adopted a system of overall valorisation of its resources (total reward), based on development actions divided into four dimensions: role (job rotation, job enlargement, job enrichment, etc.), soft actions (coaching, mentorship, counselling, etc.), distinctive training (EMBA, professional masters, managerial paths, etc.) and compensation.

-The Group’s Remuneration Policy also reflects the commitment to achieving gender equality: on the one hand, the Group constantly monitors any unjustified differences in treatment and remedies them promptly; on the other, it periodically reviews its bonus system to identify any improvements aimed at ensuring a true application of gender equality in its people development systems.
-In recognition of the effectiveness of its action, in 2023 Hera S.p.A. obtained Gender Equality certification pursuant to UNI/PDR 125:2022.
+The Group’s remuneration policy also reflects its commitment to achieving gender equality: on the one hand, the Group constantly monitors any unjustified differences in treatment and promptly remedies them; on the other, it periodically reviews its reward system to identify any improvements aimed at ensuring the real application of gender equality in people development systems.
+As proof of this effective action, in 2024 Hera Spa confirmed its maintenance of the certification for Gender Equality in application of the UNI/PDR 125:2022 scheme.

-Furthermore, the Remuneration Policy adopted is strictly connected to the achievement of ESG objectives, as set out in the Group’s sustainability report, with a special focus on shared value Ebitda, introduced as a parameter/objective in the Group’s incentive plans: this indicator stems mainly from activities and projects that respond to the calls to action of the UN’s 2030 Agenda divided into three drivers, in relation to the following specific purposes:
+Furthermore, the remuneration policy adopted is strictly connected to the achievement of ESG objectives, as set out in the Group’s sustainability report, with particular reference to the shared value Ebitda, introduced as a parameter/objective in the Group’s incentive plans: this indicator derives mainly from activities and projects that respond to the calls to action of the 2030 Global Agenda, structured on three drivers, in relation to the following specific purposes:

 Seleziona il tuo comune